ResearchComputing/Documentation/docs/compute/filesystems.md

 ### Scratch Filesystems

-Summit users are provided a subdirectory on `/scratch/summit`, the high-performance parallel scratch filesystem meant for I/O from jobs running on that system (e.g., `/scratch/summit/janedoe`).
+Alpine users are provided a subdirectory on `/scratch/alpine`, the high-performance parallel scratch filesystem meant for I/O from jobs running on that system (e.g., `/scratch/alpine/janedoe`).
 By default, each user is limited to a quota of 10 TB worth of storage space and 20M files and directories.
-Email <rc-help@colorado.edu> if you need these limits increased.
-Blanca users should write to `/rc_scratch/janedoe` instead of `/scratch/summit`.
+If you need these limits increased, see our [Scratch Quota Increases policy](https://curc.readthedocs.io/en/latest/additional-resources/policies.html#alpine-scratch-quota-increases).
+Blanca users should write to
+`/rc_scratch/janedoe` instead of `/scratch/alpine`.

-Scratch space should be used for all compute jobs run on Summit or Blanca.
+Scratch space should be used for all compute jobs run on Alpine or Blanca.
 These high-performance scratch directories are **not backed up**, and are not appropriate for long-term storage.
 Data may be purged at any time subject to overall system needs.
 Files are